North Korea Launches 2 Suspected Short-Range Missiles, In A New Test

 The projectiles flew east, over populated land in North Korea and into the ocean.
 After the launch was announced, Japan's Ministry of Defense said the apparent missiles did not reach its waters.

-"The test comes as U.S. envoy on North Korea Stephen Biegun is visiting Seoul," NPR's Anthony Kuhn reports from Seoul, "and defense officials from the U.S., Japan and South Korea are holding annual talks here as well."
+"The test comes as U.S. envoy on North Korea Stephen Biegun is visiting Seoul," NPR's Anthony Kuhn reports from South Korea's capital, "and defense officials from the U.S., Japan and South Korea are holding annual talks here, as well."

 On Saturday, North Korea's military launched a flurry of rockets and what it calls a "tactical guided weapon," in what was seen as proof that the country is still working on new weapons as de-escalation talks between President Trump and North Korea's Kim Jong Un have stalled.